Amplitudes/amplitudes/_pages/home.md

 {% include base_path %}

-### Computers are great.
+## Computers are great.
 Ideas are better.

-The DTP Group proudly pursues the strategy of  pushing the line of *failure-point predictions*.
-These require calculations that take modern methods and world-class technologies to their breaking-point.
-To make progress, by definition, this invites new ideas, new physical stories, and ultimately the apprehension of novel structure.
+The DTP Group likes to push the line of *failure-point predictions*.
+These involve calculations that take modern methods and world-class technologies to their breaking-point.
+To make progress, by definition, this strategy invites new ideas, new physical stories, and ultimately the apprehension of novel structure.

 The goal is deep physical insight, with a joy in developing and leveraging --- for mutual benefit --- domain expertise in scattering amplitudes, relativity, quantum field theory, string theory, and cosmology.

-Like players of [*advanced chess*](https://en.wikipedia.org/wiki/Advanced_Chess), group members tactically invoke algorithms and automation to navigate the diverging tree of candidate moves.
+Like players of [*advanced chess*](https://en.wikipedia.org/wiki/Advanced_Chess), group members are encouraged to invoke algorithms and automation to aid in tactically navigating the diverging tree of candidate moves.

   The group is located on the [Saclay plateau](https://en.wikipedia.org/wiki/Paris-Saclay), in the [Institute for Theoretical Physics (IPhT)](http://ipht.cea.fr/en/), [CEA-Saclay](http://www-centre-saclay.cea.fr/en) and [University of Paris-Saclay](https://www.universite-paris-saclay.fr/en).